-Checklist: Are you ready to launch your group and your first event?
+Checklist: Launch your group and your first event!

 Group Set Up

-When it comes to uploading images to your OpenSports group or event, the crisper, cleaner, and more high quality the image, the better!
-Group banner and Event banners: 2000 x 714 pixels; Group logo: 500 x 500 pixels.
+When it comes to uploading images to your groups, events, and leagues, the crisper, cleaner, and more high quality the image, the better!
+Banner size: 2000 x 714 pixels; Group logo: 500 x 500 pixels.

 To collect payments that are automatically deposited into your bank account, connect your group to your bank account through our payment gateway, Stripe.
-Find this through the Payment tab.
-More info about collecting payments here.
+Go to the Admin Dashboard, click Settings and click View Account Balance to connect your account to Stripe.
+You'll be able to use an existing Stripe account or create a new one.

 5. Assign multiple group/event admins

-You can promote existing group members to become Event Managers, Event Administrators, Event assistants, or Group Admins.
+You can promote group members to become Event Assistants, Referees, Event Managers, League Managers, Event Admins, or Group Admins.
 Here’s our tutorial about adding admins to groups/events.
-Find this through the Settings tab under Group Permissions.
+Find this through the Admin Dashboard by selecting User Roles.

 The player dashboard allows you to easily find registration information for your group members, and quickly complete administrative tasks like sending account credits or refunds!
-You can even view if a player has a web or app account, and they have any active memberships through your group.
+You can even view if a player has a web or app account, and if they have any memberships.
 Read more here.

 Event Set Up